 Air quality alert issued for Maricopa County

-The National Weather Service has issued an air quality alert for Maricopa County starting at 9:08 a.m.
-May 26.
-The warning expires at 9 p.m.
-May 28.
+The National Weather Service has issued an air quality alert for Maricopa County that runs through 9 p.m.
+May 30.

+In tandem with the weather service, the Arizona Department of Environmental Quality has issued an ozone high-pollution advisory for the Phoenix area for Thursday.

+This means that forecast weather conditions combined with existing ozone levels are expected to result in local maximum 8-hour ozone concentrations that pose a health risk.
+Adverse health effects increase as air quality deteriorates.

 How do I protect myself during high pollution days?